-Circa 2010; Old Spice comes out with its Old Spice Man campaign that was a little unorthodox, to say the least.
+Circa 2010; Old Spice came out with its Old Spice Man campaign which was a little unorthodox, to say the least.

 Fast forward to 2021 and people will admit that it is one of the most iconic ads ever made.

-By the time the campaign hit the markets, we’re pretty sure they knew how the story will unfold and exactly what path it will take.
+By the time the campaign hit the markets, we’re pretty sure they knew how the story would unfold and exactly what path it would take.

-The point we’re making is; P&G understands its consumers well enough to know how much money they can generate from their advertising.
+The point we’re making is; P&G understands its consumers well enough to know how much money it can generate from its advertising.

-That’s the whole point of market research; collecting accurate data that can tell you exactly what makes your customer ticks and what you can do to get them to buy your products.
+That’s the whole point of market research; collecting accurate data that can tell you exactly what makes your customers tick and what you can do to get them to buy your products.